kgdunn/pid-book/univariate-review/univariate-exercises.rst

 	:fullinclude: no
 	:short: You can do an ordinary test of differences, or a paired test.
 Also note that there are missing data which reduce the degrees of freedom.

-		The purpose of this question is to compare two system.
+		The purpose of this question is to compare two systems.
 There are two ways: either compare one group to another group, or to have paired tests.
 We could consider this a paired test, because the material is run in both reactors at the same conditions.
 In this answer we compare reactor I to reactor J as groups.
 Our answer will be to run experiments in the reactors that show the smallest difference.

 	.. note:: This question also has missing data, denote as ``NA`` in R. Most real data sets that you deal with will have missing data and the questions will expect to deal with them.
 For example, the degrees of freedom will be reduced because of the missing data.
 Use this solution to see how to write code in R that deals with missing values.